To Donate Visit: LGBT Student Scholarship Campaign

 Sushi is an intended Art/Psychology double major achieving an impressive 4.0 GPA her freshman year while holding down several work/study jobs.
 During her first year, Sushi was very involved in Project SHE (Spreading Hope through Education) providing graphics, technical and website support.
 She is also active in the choir and equestrian club.
 For her community service project, Sushi would like to host a workshop to enlighten and spread awareness by encouraging people to think and make a difference.

 2016/2017 Recipients Samuel Cho ND ’18 and Maranda Pennington SMC ’17

 Sam Cho is double majoring at Notre Dame in Computer Science and Graphic Design.
-He has been active in PrismND, the Asian American Association and will be co-chair of the student Diversity Council next year.
+He has been active in PrismND, the Asian American Association and was the co-chair of the student Diversity Council in 2016/2017.
 For his community service project, Sam would like to organize an event that celebrates the LGBTQ community and recognizes its importance in relation to Notre Dame’s campus similar to other diversity groups such as Latino and Asian American.
 As Sam shared, “I would very much like to change Notre Dame for the better and really increase the visibility and awareness of the LGBTQ community on campus….”.